optimization-for-data-driven-science/XAI/README.md

-# XAI-backup
+# XAI

-This repository contains the implementation for the following papers
+This repository contains the implementation for the following paper

 > [A Rigorous Study of Integrated Gradients Method and Extensions to Internal